hedtke/SequenceTrimming/README.md

 ```

 ## INPUT FORMAT
-If the input file is a FASTQ file, use the switch `--fastq` and give a shift for
+The input is a FASTQ file with a shift for
 the ASCII-Char -> Integer transformation.
-Use the threshold to say what qualities
+A threshold is used to say what qualities
 are "good" and "bad": Let *t* be the threshold, *s* be the shift, *c* a char ASCII
 score and *I(c)* the ASCII index of *c*.
 We say that *c* is "bad" (a "0") if *I(c)-s<t*.
 Otherwise it is good ("1").

-If the input file consists only of the quality score lines of a FASTQ files do
-the same as above but do not use the `--fastq' switch.

-If neither of `--fastq`, `--shift` and `--threshold` is used, the input file is a 0/1
-ASCII grid.

 ## OUTPUT FORMAT
 If `--outfile` is used, the output file is an CSV format.
 It consists of the
 columns "left", "right" and "reads".
 For each pair *left* <= *right* the number of
-reads *g* in the grid is given such that *g*[*left*..*right*] doesn't contain a zero.
+reads *g* in the input file is given such that *g*[*left*..*right*] fulfills the desired row constraint of the problem (0-zeros, *z*-zeros, *p*-percent, *m*-mean).

 If `--outfile` is not used, the output on the screen lists the left border, the
-right border, the width, the number of selected reads and the area of the biggest
+right border, the width, the number of selected reads and the number of selected nucleotides.
-1-block in the grid.

 ## USAGE
 ### trimZeroOne